-For international associations, meeting planners etc. with upcoming congresses in Denmark, a process is now being offered, which - if relevant - can include a Legacy Lab.
-The Legacy Lab will bring relevant public and private local actors together with the association/meeting planner to identify, develop, and act on common goals for both the association and destination.
+For international associations and meeting planners with upcoming congresses in Denmark, a strategic and structured legacy-process is being offered.
+The process can be used to bring relevant public and private local actors together with the association/meeting planner to identify, develop, and act on common goals for both the association and destination.

 Through a legacy-process associations can more effectively integrate the congress into the destination and promote the delegates' opportunity to gain even greater benefits.
 New generations of researchers look for more interaction with local companies, organisations and authorities in their field, in addition to the scientific program and the dialogue with colleagues at the congress.

 A wider contact with local actors can give researchers new information, networks and a different kind of input for their research.
 At the same time, the researchers have the opportunity to influence local policy and promote the development of their field at the destination.